 Hello new favorite dessert!

-These Greek yogurt cheesecake bites are the perfect treat.
-They’re rich and creamy, while having a perfectly sweet cookie crust.
+These healthy cheesecake bites are the perfect treat.
+They’re rich and creamy while having a perfectly sweet cookie crust.
 Top with fresh berries and they’re not only delicious – but adorable!

 These cheesecakes are also SUPER easy to make.
 You only need 8 simple ingredients to make them!